Hyphessobrycon coelestinus

-Hyphessobrycon coelestinus is a species of South American tetra, belonging to the family Characidae.
+Hyphessobrycon coelestinus is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is found in Brazil.

 Description

 Hyphessobrycon coelestinus is quite similar to Hyphessobrycon columbianus in shape and coloration.
 Differences include a red head and red band above the midlateral line starting at the gills and ending at the dorsal fin.

 Distribution

 Hyphessobrycon coelestinus is known to inhabit the Upper Paraná River Basin in Brazil.
 This fish is benthopelagic, meaning that it resides away from the surface of the water.